Radiology & Cat X-Rays

 How can I prepare for my cat's x-ray appointment?

-Typically there is no preparation for x-rays.
+There is no preparation for x-rays.
 However, we will examine you pet and then determine if diagnostic imaging is needed.

 Will my cat be sedated?

-Sedation is sometimes required in order to get a clear X-ray.
 If your cat is calm, not in too much pain, and able to lay in a comfortable position while the X-ray is being taken, sedation will not be necessary.
-However, if they are moving too much or are in pain, sedation will be administered to ensure a clean and clear image.

 Our Leading Veterinary Services